NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(B)
   - Added as JB
   - Travels slightly more forward
+  - Can be done on whiff
+- 8B(A) can be done on whiff
 - 8A
     - Teleports in front of the opponent
     - Can be grabbed